Elizabeth station (NJ Transit): History

 Train service in Elizabeth, then a borough, began with the opening of the New Jersey Rail Road and Transportation Company, a predecessor of the Pennsylvania Railroad on December 21, 1835.
 The station served as a temporary terminus until January 1, 1836 when it was extended to Rahway.

 On February 13, 1887, the President of the Pennsylvania Railroad, George Brooke Roberts, announced that the railroad would start installing two new tracks (a third and fourth) near Monmouth Junction.
-This 16 mi of rail project would faciliate another section of four tracks between Jersey City and Trenton, leaving just a section through Elizabeth in New Jersey without four tracks.
+This 16 mi of rail project would facilitate another section of four tracks between Jersey City and Trenton, leaving just a section through Elizabeth in New Jersey without four tracks.
 The third track between Millstone Junction in New Brunswick and Monmouth Junction opened in June 1888.

 The grade crossings through Elizabeth had proven to be problematic for the city of Elizabeth and on March 12, 1889, the city Board of Trade passed a resolution to demand the city council work on eliminating the crossings.
 This would be by appointing a local engineer to talk with the Pennsylvania Railroad and Central Railroad of New Jersey to create the plans for it.
 The City Council in May 1889 got a request by the Pennsylvania Railroad to eliminate the grade crossing of Railroad Avenue.
 However, on May 20, the Council rejected that proposal on the condition that the railroad put forward effort to eliminate all grade crossings in the city.
-By August 5, the City Council had discussed grade crossing elimination through the city iwth the Pennsylvania Railroad.
+By August 5, the City Council had discussed grade crossing elimination through the city with the Pennsylvania Railroad.
 The Pennsylvania Railroad stated that as soon as a fourth track was built between Elizabeth and Newark, the railroad would build a new station in Elizabeth to compliment the city.
 The city met with the Central Railroad of New Jersey on August 8 to work on eliminating their crossings.
 The Pennsylvania began construction of its third and fourth track in Elizabeth on August 10.